nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

         .create();
 ```

-### 1.4.8.
+## 5.8.
 Multi-topic Consumer Command Block

-This is the regular Pulsar consumer command block that consumes one Pulsar
+This is the Pulsar consumer command block that consumes messages from
-message from multiple Pulsar topics per NB cycle execution.
-A typical format
+multiple Pulsar topics per NB cycle execution.
+A typical format of
-of this command block is as below:
+this command block is as below:

 ```yaml
   - name: multi-topic-consumer-block